Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: BIAS REDUCED LINEARIZATION

-Following the working model suggested by \citet{Bell2002bias}, in which $\bs\Phi = \bm{I}$, the above theorem shows that the adjustment method is invariant to the choice of method for dealing with fixed effects so long as the model is estimated by OLS (i.e., $\bm{W} = \bm{I}$).
-In this case, the CR2 adjustment matrices then simplify further to In contrast, if the working model proposed by \citet{Imbens2015robust} is instead used, then the above theorem implies that the CR2 adjustments will differ if the model is estimated by OLS with dummies for fixed effects versus by using absorption.
+Proof is given in \ref{app:proof2}.
+The main implication of Theorem \ref{thm:absorb} is that the more computationally convenient formula \(\mathbf{\tilde{A}}_i\) can be used in the common case of unweighted least squares estimation.
+Following the working model suggested by Bell and McCaffrey (2002), in which \(\boldsymbol\Phi = \mathbf{I}\), the theorem shows that the adjustment method is invariant to the choice of estimator so long as the model is estimated by OLS (i.e., with \(\mathbf{W} = \mathbf{I}\)).
+In contrast, if the working model proposed by Imbens and Kolesar (2016) is instead used (while still using OLS), then the the CR2 adjustments might differ depending on whether LSDV or the fixed effects estimator is used.

-The two theorems of this section extend the BRL methodology described by \citet{Bell2002bias}, demonstrating how the CR2 adjustment can be computed efficiently---and from a coherent working model---for a broad range of commonly used regression models, including those with within- and between-cluster fixed effects.
-The next section addresses a final set of concerns: how to conduct single- and multiple-parameter hypothesis tests using the CR2 estimator.